 Rugby sevens was voted for inclusion in the 2016 and 2020 Olympics by the 2009 IOC Session in Copenhagen, DEN.
 The sport will make its fourth and final appearance in The World Games 2013 Cali.

-Rugby features in The World Games 2013; check the event calendar for details about when it is scheduled.
+Rugby featured in The World Games 2013; check the event calendar for all details.

 DID YOU KNOW THAT...?

 They call rugby sevens the "short code."
 But fact is that the abbreviated version of the traditional 15-a-side game is nothing short of the real thing.
 Rugby sevens is continuous action, with hardly any interruptions.
 Fewer rucks!
 Fewer mauls!
 Fewer scrums!
 That amounts to more rugby!

 Sevens in a nutshell...

 The object of the game is that two teams should, by carrying, passing, kicking and grounding the ball, score as many points as possible.
 Always according to the Laws and in a sporting spirit!
 The team scoring the greater number of points to be the winner of the match.

 The game is played on a grass surface measuring no more than 100 by 70 meters.
 The matches for rugby sevens go over two halves, each seven minutes long, and the final over ten minutes each half.
 A match is controlled by a single referee aided by three touch judges and, for major matches, by additional electronic means of review where there is doubt as to whether a try has been scored.